Abstract

 No shells contained the Fibonacci spiral.
 However, 1/3 of the sample did display logarithmic growth.

 Finding no Fibonacci spirals raises questions about whether mathematicians over-promote the Fibonacci spiral in shells.
 Shells do use logarithmic spirals as a biological growth pattern.
 Shells of the same family share aspects of spiral progression.
-The geometry of logarithmic spirals is applicable to other organisms and formations within the natural world.

 This Mathematical project explores the frequency of the appearance of logarithmic or specifically Fibonacci spirals appear within mollusk families.